GiGurra/flycd/README.md

 1. Run `go install github.com/gigurra/flycd@<version>` (currently `v0.0.30`)
 2. Run `flycd deploy <fs path>` to ensure it deploys things the way you expect
-3. Run `flycd install --project-path <fs path>` to install flycd into your fly.io environment.
+3. Optional: Run `flycd install --project-path <fs path>` to install flycd into your fly.io environment.
    This will create a new fly.io app running flycd in monitoring mode/webhook listening mode.
 The `install` command will automatically issue a fly.io API token for itself, and store it as an app secret in fly.io.
 You can ssh into your flycd container and copy it from there if you want to use it for other purposes (you prob shouldn't) or just locally verify that it works.
-4. Add a webhook to your git repo, pointing to your flycd app's url, e.g. the default POST path `https://<your-flycd-app-name>.fly.dev/webhook`, which currently just supports GitHub push webhooks.
+4. Optional: Add a webhook to your git repo, pointing to your flycd app's url, e.g. the default POST path `https://<your-flycd-app-name>.fly.dev/webhook`, which currently just supports GitHub push webhooks.
-5. Watch the magic happen!

 ## Configuration examples